floooh/oryol/code/Modules/Gfx/README.md

 Finally, modern rendering APIs have a lot of restrictions for dynamic state that could change unpredictably during rendering.
-The relationship between between different resources and their memory layout is very rigid and must be defined upfront.
+The relationship between different resources and their memory layout is very rigid and must be defined upfront.

 So basically, the way resources and their relationships are defined in the